MinecraftSources/Minestack-v1.0-Old/Install/Database Servers/README.md

        sudo service iptables save
        ```

+9. Go to http://yourserverip:15672 and login with the admin account.
+Then under the admin tab create a new user with access to the / virtual host.

-7. Setup a MongoDB Replicaset and/or RabbitMQ Cluster is desired
+8. Setup a MongoDB Replicaset and/or RabbitMQ Cluster is desired